 ISOMICS: Interaction between synthetic organic pollutants and the microbial pump in coastal seawaters (led by Dr M. Vila-Costa: funded by Spanish Ministry of Economy, Competitiveness and Industry)

-Kirk is the Director of International Engagement within LEC (2015 to present)
+Director of International Engagement within LEC (2015 to present)

 Currently, he is one of the editors in chief for Environmental Technology and Innovation.
 In addition, he sits/has sat on the editorial boards of Journal of Applied Soil Ecology, Environmental Toxicology and Chemistry, Soil Biology and Biochemistry, Journal of Soil and Sediment, Soil & Sediment Contamination, Journal of Applied Microbiology and Letters in Applied Microbiology, and I have also been invited to act as guest editor for special issues of Environmental Pollution, Journal of Environmental Quality and Journal of Applied Microbiology.